 Places like under the bed (covered by a dust ruffle) and on top of the stackable washer/dryer can be great spots to store lesser-used items like seasonal clothing or those paper towels you impulsively purchased from Costco.
 If you’re going to make use of the space under the bed, definitely use space bags or other soft containers to keep things organized under there.

-You can also maximize storage by dividing up spaces with shelves, baskets and other little containers.
+You can also maximize storage by dividing up spaces with shelves, baskets, and other little containers.
 Almost all of our kitchen cabinets have shelves to double the space and most drawers are subdivided to keep smaller items contained.
+Coming up with kitchen solutions is not an easy task, so it is best to consult expert kitchen design consultants and ease your kitchen storage qualms!

 Tip #2: Purge as much as you can